 According to ayurveda, there are 3 doshas—Vata, Pitta, and Kapha.
 These doshas are the biological energies that govern all the actions of the human mind and body.
 Each dosha is associated with two or more elemental forces.
 Vata is associated with Air and Space, Pitta is associated with Fire and Water, and Kapha is associated with Earth and Water.
 Each of the doshas is predominant at different seasons throughout the year—Vata in winter, Pitta in summer, and Kapha in spring.
 The summer heat can aggravate your Pitta and the cold, dry winter can increase your Vata.
 It is important to balance your doshas throughout the year to maintain your health.

 A dosha is said to be out of balance when it is aggravated.
 The three doshas are not balanced or equal in all individuals.
 Each person has a dominant dosha which determines their physical and mental structures and their personalities.
-It is important to know what your dominant dosha is in order to balance the energies during the changing seasons.
+It is important to know what

 The qualities of pitta include hot, oily, liquid, penetrating, intense, pungent, sharp, acidic, and light.
 A person with a dominant Pitta dosha will display these characteristics when in and when out of balance.
 Since the Pitta dosha controls digestion, metabolism, and energy production, Pitta imbalance can include intense hunger, excessive thirst, irritability, anger, impatience, judgment, jealousy, acne, rash, dermatitis, and muscle fatigue.
 Controlling what you eat can help keep your Pitta in balance.